lecanardcolvert/inf3135-tp1/sujet.md

 If no argument is provided, the program prints this help and exit.

 Canvas options:
-  -n HEIGHT,WIDTH           Creates a new empty canvas of HEIGHT rows
+  -n HEIGHT,WIDTH           Creates a new empty canvas of HEIGHT rows and
-                            and WIDTH columns.
-Must be used as first option.
+                            WIDTH columns.
+Should be used as first option, otherwise, the behavior is undefined.
                             Ignores stdin.
   -s                        Shows the canvas and exit.
   -k                        Enables colored output.
 Replaces characters